PaaS-TA/Guide-4.0-ROTELLE/Service-Guide/Tools/PaaS-TA Container 서비스팩 설치 가이드_v1.0.md

 ```
 $ cf enable-service-access container-service
-Enabling access to all plans of service caas for all orgs as admin...
+Enabling access to all plans of service container-service for all orgs as admin...
 OK
 ```